piotrmurach/tty-markdown/README.md

 ### 1.2 List

 Both numbered and unordered lists are supported.
-Given a markdown:
+Given a Markdown:

 ```markdown
 - Item 1